sunsided/esc2024/README.md

 For no other reason than curiosity itself, here's the point and ranking data per country, juror and televotes.

+The data was obtained from the ESC 2024's Grand Final results [website](https://eurovision.tv/event/malmo-2024/grand-final/results/).
+See [`esc2024-DetailedPoints.csv`] for a starting point.

+[`esc2024-DetailedPoints.csv`]: esc2024-DetailedPoints.csv

+## Motivation

 After it was reported that the votes exhibited some odd behavior, such as some countries obtaining an exceedingly high amount of televoting points while having zero juror points, I figured it's interesting to have a peek at the data.